tobyhodges/ITPP/README.md

-## Introduction to Python Programming
+# Introduction to Python Programming
-###### Materials for a course providing an introduction to programming in Python.
+## A programming course suitable for beginners

 __Click the button below to launch the course materials in an interactive environment, thanks to the [Binder](http://mybinder.org) service from [The Freeman Lab](http://thefreemanlab.com).__ (Current build of Binder materials: 27-Sep-2016)

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/tobyhodges/itpp)

+Welcome to Introduction to Python Programming.
 The course materials are divided into sections.
 You can use the links below to view each section in your browser.

 1. [Getting Started](http://nbviewer.jupyter.org/github/tobyhodges/ITPP/blob/master/1_GettingStarted.ipynb) - an introduction to the basics of the language
 2. [Beginning Programming](http://nbviewer.jupyter.org/github/tobyhodges/ITPP/blob/master/2_BeginningProgramming.ipynb) - exploring some of the central concepts and operations of programming